developwithpurpose/front-end-developer-exercise/app/README.markdown

 Document your submission here (optional, but recommended)

 # Ramsey Solutions Front End Evaluation
-Thank you for the opportunity to get back to writing code!
-It's been a year or so as I have been managing teams of UX, Front End Dev, Analysts, and Project Managers!
+Thank you for the opportunity to get back to writing a little bit of code!
+It's been a few years since I have been this deep into code.
+I have spent the better part of the last 6 years building and managing teams of UX, Front End Dev, Analysts, and Project Managers.
+The concepts are not foreign to me at all, however I did struggle a bit on the logic in the javascript and pulling the JSON as I am a tad rusty acting as an individual contributor.
+I look forward to your feedback and the opportunity to dig and learn a bit more!

 ## Updates
 * Used HTML5Boilerplate to normalize CSS and Zeroed out Margins for all browsers